Get involved! Send your photos, video, news & views by texting HT NEWS to 80360 or e-mail us

 PM faces unrest after poll drubbing

-Disgruntled MPs - including one minister - issued open calls for the Prime Minister to assert Tory pre-eminence over Lib Dem coalition partners and ditch "barmy" policies on gay marriage and reform of the House of Lords.
+Mr Cameron faced demands from a string of Tory right-wingers - including one minister - to rein in his coalition partners, refocus on Conservative priorities and drop "barmy" proposals on gay marriage and reform of the House of Lords.